Common Chickweed – Identification, Foraging, and Uses

 Is Chickweed Edible?

-Chickweed is edible, and fairly tasty.
+Yes!
+Common chickweed is one of the tastier wild edibles.
+The flavor is mild – even the stems aren’t too chewy.
+It’s packed with nutrients like vitamin C, iron, calcium, and magnesium.
 I include it in my salad mixes when I’m out harvesting greens in the garden.

 Medicinal Uses of Chickweed